-This instruction is used to generate an EVENT Report message.
-The message is sent to the client when this instruction is encountered in a program or a macro.
+This instruction is used to generate the SendFx EVENT Report messages.
+The message is sent to the CAI client when this instruction is encountered in a program or a macro.
+SendFx messages are genral purposes serial messages that can be used by the client any purpose.
+For example, SendF1 could be used to start a playlist in the SMS.